Across All Realms: Sea, Land & Air

 The people

-The Northern New Zealand Seabird Trust is a non-profit trust established to support funding and understanding of seabirds and the ecosystems they inhabit throughout northern New Zealand, the Three Kings Islands and the Kermadec Islands.
+The Northern New Zealand Seabird Trust is a non-profit trust established to support funding an understanding of seabirds and the ecosystems they inhabit throughout northern New Zealand, the Three Kings Islands and the Kermadec Islands.

 Patrons